perryyo/deploydjango.com/source/heroku/about.rst

 - You can instantly scale your infrastructure up and down to support large amounts of traffic.

-- You pay by usage.
+- You pay for usage only, no monthly fees, contracts, or anything else.